Applifier/unity-ads-helper/README.md

 **Step 3:** Configure the UI Button's OnClick UnityEvent.

 1. Locate and select the _ShowAdButton_ GameObject.
-1. Locate the OnClick section of the Button componenet.
+1. Locate the OnClick section of the Button component.
 1. Press the **+ button** under the OnClick section to add a reference.
-1. Select and drag _ShowAdButton_ from the Hierarchy to the target GameObject field under OnClick.
+1. Select and drag _ShowAdButton_ from the Hierarchy to the target GameObject field.
 1. Select **ButtonExample > ShowAd ()** method from the dropdown menu.

 ![Example OnClick UnityEvent](images/example-onclick.png)